 Vocal complaints were raised by the residents to the Postmaster-General without satisfaction.
 By 1851, critics were more open and scathing in their condemnation of the Postmaster-General who was not entirely culpable for the chaotic state of the mail.

 “It is reported, a short time since in the public papers, that the Postmaster General is about to retire from his post.
 If he feels his strength insufficient to enable him to work his department, we opine [that] it may force itself upon him as a duty at once to withdraw.
 We trust that it is not his disposition to excite expectations, however, which he means not or may not have it in his power to fulfil.
 Not two months ago, he held out to the Bayonians the hope of local letter-carriers.
 The annexed reply to a memorial on that subject will show how far he has redeemed his partial pledge”.

 “’Reply to certain inhabitants of Port Elizabeth – Requesting that two letter-carriers may be appointed to the Post Office at Port Elizabeth: Memorialists are informed that His Excellency the Governor regrets his inability to acceded to their request

 12th May 1851 Colonial Office”

 Being 70 years old at the time, Mrs. Mary Biggar left the employ of the Post Office on the 31st August 1852 having been the third occupant of this office.

-1. Tide-waiter is defined as a “customs officer who board ships to enforce regulations.”
+1. Tide-waiter is defined as a “customs officer who boards ships to enforce regulations.”

-2. Vendue Clerk is a clerk at an auction or a public sale
+2. A vendue clerk is a clerk at an auction or a public sale